Frequently Asked Questions (Graduate Course)

-If you received the course invitation and are now in your second year of your graduate program, we will need confirmation of your having completed the training during your first year in the program.
-If we cannot verify that you completed the training last Spring 2022, you will need to complete the training offered in Fall 2022.
+If you received the course invitation and are now in your second year of your graduate program, we will need confirmation of you having completed the training during your first year in the program.
+If we cannot verify that you completed the training, you will need to complete the training offered in Fall 2023.

 I completed the same or a similar course at my previous institution and/or place of employment.
 Do I have to complete this training?

 Yes.
 All incoming first-year graduate students are required to take the course, even if the same course or a similar course was taken elsewhere.
 The course is customized to include important content and resources that are specific to Georgetown University – content that is not included in courses you may have taken at a different institution.

 I am a survivor of sexual assault and would like support before/during this training or I am worried it may be triggering for me.

 You can email a confidential resource in Health Education Services at firstname.lastname@example.org to connect with support, learn more about the course content, or to ask for an exemption from the course.
 Note: This confidential email is *only* for those who have specific questions/requests regarding the sensitive nature of the content.
 For all other questions, email SAPreventionOnlineTraining@georgetown.edu.